Rosika Schwimmer: Early career and politicization

 Upon her return home, Schwimmer co-founded the Hungarian Feminist Association (Feministák Egyesülete (FE)) with Vilma Glücklich.
 They were joined by other prominent feminists like Eugénia Miskolczy Meller.
 The radical organization set out to work for gender equality in all aspects of women's lives, including education, employment, access to birth control, reform of laws governing married women's socioeconomic status, enfranchisement, and women's inheritance rights, as well as curtailing child labor.
 In 1907, to counteract the unfavorable press they received from the media at large, the Feminist Association founded the journal A Nő és a Társadalom (Women and Society), with Schwimmer as editor-in-chief.
 It published articles on careers, child care, domestic work, labor, legal issues and sexual abuse.
 She gained national prominence that year for a dispute with law professor and MP, Károly Kmety, who introduced a measure to implement stricter limits for women's admission to higher education.
 Kmety dubbed educated women as "female monsters", who aimed to destroy families.
 Schwimmer's rebuttal to his claims disclosed the fact that Kmety's wife had graduated from a normal school.
 Though she had won the argument, criticism of the Feminist Association continued.

 In 1911, Schwimmer married a journalist, Pál Bédy and took his name (Bédy-Schwimmer) but he either died in 1912, or they divorced in 1913.
 After their breakup she removed his surname and returned to using Schwimmer, keeping the fact that she had ever been married a life-long secret.

 In 1913, she helped the Feminist Association organize the Seventh Conference of the International Woman Suffrage Alliance which ran from 15 to 21 June in Budapest.
 Garnering support from both the national and city government, the convention was the first such large-scale event to be held in Austria-Hungary, attracting around 3,000 international delegates.
 Schwimmer arranged for university students to provide translation services and presented an update on the progress of suffrage in Hungary.
 Trips were also organized to Debrecen, Nagyvárad (today Oradea) and Szeged, as well as smaller villages, so that the feminists could see more of the country.
 The behavior of the feminists at the conference significantly changed the stereotypes that had previously been ascribed to women's rights advocates.
 After the close of the conference, Schwimmer changed the name of the Feminist Association's journal to A Nő (The Woman).
-In August of 1913, she attended the Universal Peace Congress in The Hague, which deepened her interest in pacifism.
+In August 1913, she attended the Universal Peace Congress in The Hague, which deepened her interest in pacifism.